lmitlaender/Bachelor_SPICEnet_SOM_Neuron_SNN/Direct Training Attempts/README.md

 In the following copies from snntorch_regression_2 onwards additional changes were made. the 2 after snntorch_regression means that we now use 2 variables in the dataset, a change from the original where only one is used.
 We additionally add some plotting for our own analysis, based on the original plotting already implemented.
-We also already try to represent a gauss curve.
+We also already try to represent a gauss curve instead of the demo functions from the original notebook.

 Lastly, in snntorch_regression_3_* we utilise 3 variable values in the dataset, standard deviation, mean and the input x and a mix of Leaky and Recurrent Leaky Neurons in the architecture.
 This is also where the final graphs for the thesis were taken from.